 In theory, investors shouldn’t care about the price of a company’s stock.
-What matters more than anything is the market cap.
-It’s an error to think a stock is cheap simply because its share price is in the low single digits.
-And investors should use extra caution when searching through low-priced stocks.
-Oftentimes, stocks that have fallen to trading for just a couple bucks end up going all the way to zero.
+What generally matters more is its market cap.
+And it’s an error to think a stock is cheap simply because its share price is in the low single digits.
+Investors should use extra caution when searching through low-priced stocks.
+Oftentimes, stocks that have fallen enough to be trading for just a couple bucks end up falling all the way to zero.

 Cheap Stock Under $3: B2Gold (BTG)

-Given its large share count, B2 has $2.6 billion market cap.
+Given its large share count, B2 has a nearly $3 billion market cap.
 That figure could go a lot higher in coming quarters.
 The company, unlike many sub-$3 gold stocks, is highly diversified.
-The company has more than half a dozen mines and development projects, spanning the globe from The Philippines to Colombia, Nicaragua and three African nations.
+The company has more than half a dozen mines and development projects, spanning the globe from The Philippines to Colombia, Nicaragua and several African nations.

 At the time of this writing, the author held no positions in any of the aforementioned securities.
 You can reach him on Twitter at @irbezek.